 Types of Bariatric Surgeries and their Effects on Type 2 Diabetes

 - Roux-en-Y gastric bypass (RYGB)This surgery alters the GI tract to cause the food to bypass most of the stomach and the upper portion of the small intestine.
 The surgery results in significant weight loss and 80% remission of diabetes.
-The diabetes remission is independent of the weight loss and the blood sugar reduction is noticed immediately after the surgery, secondary to the hormonal changes.
+The diabetes remission is independent of the weight loss, and the blood sugar reduction is noticed immediately after the surgery, secondary to the hormonal changes.
 There is a significant increase in GLP-1 hormone after a gastric bypass.
 The GLP-1 produced by the intestines (ileum and colon) has peripheral and central effects.
-The peripheral effect causes the pancreas to produce more insulin and delayed gastric emptying, therefore it plays a major role in blood sugar control.
+The peripheral effect causes the pancreas to produce more insulin and delayed gastric emptying, therefore, it plays a major role in blood sugar control.
 The central effect stimulates receptors directly in the brain to increase satiety.

 - Adjustable Gastric Band This procedure is noninvasive and involves the placement of a band around the upper portion of the stomach.
 This procedure has lost popularity because of its insufficient weight loss and complications.
 The remission of diabetes depends on the weight loss.
-The patients who did not lose weight after the procedure their blood sugar will remain the same.
+The patients who did not lose weight after the procedure, their blood sugar will remain the same.
 Expected weight loss is 45-60%.
-The most common downfalls of this procedure are band slipped, ulceration, and insufficient weight loss.
+The most common downfalls of this procedure are band slip, ulceration, and insufficient weight loss.

-The Risks and Benefits of Bariatric Surgery in Diabetic patients
+The Risks and Benefits of Bariatric Surgery in Diabetic Patients

 Bariatric/metabolic surgery helps to cure and prevent type 2 diabetes, improve overall glycemic control, increase remission of type 2 diabetes, and reduce overall mortality in diabetic patients.
 Bariatric surgery is currently considered the most effective therapy for morbid obesity with uncontrolled diabetes.
-The risk of death from bariatric surgery is far less from the risk of death from diabetic complications.
+The risk of death from bariatric surgery is far less than the risk of death from diabetic complications.
 Bariatric surgery is considered the most effective treatment for T2DM who are affected by obesity and may result in improvement of diabetes by 90% and remission by 78%.
-The complications of bariatric surgery are significantly reduced by expertise, advanced technology, and periodic postoperative follow ups.
+The complications of bariatric surgery are significantly reduced by expertise, advanced technology, and periodic postoperative follow-ups.